 It starts subtly, an uncomfortable twinge around your belly button, a dull ache that seems like nothing more than indigestion.
-But over hours, that minor discomfort can intensify into a sharp pain that demands attention.
+But over hours, that minor discomfort can intensify into a sharp pain in the stomach that demands attention.
 This could be more than a passing stomach upset, it could be appendicitis.

 Appendicitis is the inflammation of the appendix, a small pouch attached to the large intestine.
-While it may seem minor, ignoring the early signs can lead to serious complications, including a ruptured appendix.
+While it may seem minor, ignoring the first symptoms of appendicitis can lead to serious complications, including a ruptured appendix.
 Recognizing symptoms early and seeking timely care is essential.

 Let’s learn how to spot early signs of appendicitis before it turns into a medical emergency.